science

 Best Fragrance-Free Moisturisers

 The La Roche-Posay Toleriane Double Repair Face Moisturizer delivers ceramides, niacinamide, and prebiotic thermal water in a fully fragrance-free formula.
 SkinScore: 89/100.
-Here is the comparison that should stop you mid-scroll: it outscores several moisturisers costing three times as much in formulation quality.
-La Mer's Creme de la Mer, at 200+ euros, contains multiple essential oils and fragrance compounds.
-It scores lower on our allergen safety metric than a 25-euro La Roche-Posay moisturiser.
+La Mer's Creme de la Mer, at 200+ euros, contains essential oils and fragrance compounds and scores lower on our allergen safety metric.
+For drier or reactive profiles, see our best moisturizers for dry skin guide.

 Best Fragrance-Free Serums

-Paula's Choice 10% Niacinamide Booster is one of the cleanest high-actives serums we have reviewed: niacinamide at a clinically meaningful 10%, no fragrance of any kind, and a stable, well-preserved formula.
+Paula's Choice 10% Niacinamide Booster is one of the cleanest high-actives serums we have reviewed: niacinamide at a clinically meaningful 10%, no fragrance, and a stable, well-preserved formula.
 SkinScore: 93/100.
+Wondering whether to layer it with vitamin C?
+We covered that in niacinamide and vitamin C together: the myth debunked.

 Best Fragrance-Free SPFs